 Complete the identifying information on page 1 of the form and Part IV.
 See the instructions for Part IV.

 Note.
-You may be required to file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR).
-In addition, you may be required to file Form 8938, Statement of Specified Foreign Financial Assets.
+You may also be required to file FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR).

 Exceptions To Filing

 Form 3520 does not have to be filed to report the following transactions.